psychemedia/island-storynotes/carus-wilson/05-setting-the-scene.md

 MEETING OF THE NEWPORT TOWN COUNCIL.

-The Quarterly Meeting of the Town Council was held on Tuesday, the Mayor, John Henry Hearn,, Esq., in the chair.
+The Quarterly Meeting of the Town Council was held on Tuesday, the Mayor, John Henry Hearn, Esq., in the chair.

 ...